10.1 C

 Andrew undertook that trip in 2010 as the U.K.’s trade envoy, visiting Hanoi, Saigon, Singapore, Kuala Lumpur, and Hong Kong during a 12‑day diplomatic mission.

-Thames Valley Police said they have received a report and are evaluating it under standard procedures.
+Thames Valley Police said they had received a report and were evaluating it under standard procedures.
 Graham Smith, leader of the anti‑monarchy organization Republic, submitted the complaint, citing possible misuse of public office and potential breaches of the Official Secrets Act.

 Smith, whose group campaigns for an elected head of state, compared the situation to that of Peter Mandelson, the U.K.’s former ambassador to the U.S., who is also being reviewed over allegations that he shared sensitive information with Epstein based on the Justice Department documents.